COMMLAW 2502 - Legal Aspects of International Business II

 - Assessment must maintain academic standards.

 Late Submission: 5% of the total mark possible will be deducted for every 24 hours or part thereof that it is late, including each day on a weekend.
 For example, an assignment that is submitted after the due date and time but within the first 24 hour period, and that has been graded at 63%, will have 5% deducted, for a final grade of 58%.
-An essay that is more than 24 hours late will lose 10%, etc.
+An assignment that is more than 24 hours late will lose 10%, etc.

 Grades for your performance in this course will be awarded in accordance with the following scheme: